stillmattwest/machine_learning_spec/Notes/Week 02/Multiple Linear Regression/02 - Vecorization Part  01.md

 In Python and NumPy vectors are laid out as arrays.

-It's important to remember than in math, vector entries start at 1, but of course in Python they start at zero.
+It's important to remember that in math, vector entries start at 1, but of course in Python they start at zero.

 Mathematically, you can write your unvectorized formula like so: